curvegrid/go-ethereum-wiki/JavaScript-Console.md

     $ geth js script1.js script2.js

 If you want to have the console as well as load scripts, use [loadScript](#loadscript).
+Find an example script [here](https://github.com/ethereum/go-ethereum/wiki/Contracts-and-Transactions#example-script)

 ## Caveat